BPP-Education-Group/bpp-technical-test/README.md

 1. Use the same feature branch to make the Part 2 amends.
 2. Modify the Terraform code to meet the necessary [acceptance criteria](#acceptance-criteria).
-3. Provide clear comments in your code to explain the purpose and functionality of each resource or configuration block.
+3. Provide clear comments in your code, or verbally explain the purpose and functionality of each resource or configuration block.
-4. Test your Terraform code locally to ensure it is working as expected.
-5. Deploy your Terraform code to the BPP Interviews AWS Account using credentials supplied during the interview.
+4. Deploy your Terraform code to the BPP Interviews AWS Account using credentials supplied during the interview.
-6. Commit and push your code changes to the remote branch.
+5. Commit and push your code changes to the remote branch.

 ## Part 3 - Shell Scripting: Recursive Text Search